 Poor weather and rain really shouldn’t stop play.
 If kids are couped up inside all day, it definitely has an impact on their behaviour so they should be encouraged to get outside and enjoy themselves.

 How does your family spend time outside during the autumn and winter months?
 If you have any good suggestions, do leave a comment below.
 It may be that we can swap ideas and try out new ones.

-As a responsible blogger, I do also just have to make clear that Savlon products are meant for small bumps and scrapes.
+As a responsible blogger, I do also just have to make clear that Savlon Advanced Healing Gel meant for small bumps and scrapes.
 Always seek professional medical assistance if you aren’t sure about an injury.

 Disclosure: this commissioned post was produced in partnership with Savlon.